Codemon72/Small-Fun-Projects/README.md

 ### [Accordion (CSS Only)](https://codemon72.github.io/Small-Fun-Projects/CSS_only_Accordion "Accordion (CSS only)")

-When building the website for [Hamburg Coding School](https://hamburgcodingschool.com) my boss kept hassling me to find a *CSS only* solution, so to not slow down the site.
+When building the website for [Hamburg Coding School](https://hamburgcodingschool.com) my boss kept pushing me to find a *CSS only* solution, so to not slow down the site.

 Just starting out back then I thought it couldn't be done.